whistlegraph/aesthetic-computer/README.txt

 - [] Implement this in the iOS app: https://stackoverflow.com/a/71678197
     (Make aesthetic reload when the webViewWebContentProcessDidTerminate is called)
+- [] Fix the `nonotifs` bug not working, for sat / in general.
+     Maybe the feature can be centered on an actual account flag?
+- [] Support individualized notifications.

 *** selfnotif handling ***
   - [] Don't send notifications to that particular user right after closing the app / just disable all "self-sent" notifications somehow.